Letitia Overend

-Letitia Overend L.L.D., DStJ (15 July 1880 – 3 October 1977) was an Irish philanthropist and motor enthusiast.
+Letitia Overend L.L.D., DStJ (15 July 1880 – 3 October 1977) was an Irish philanthropist, filmmaker and motor enthusiast.
 Her most notable work was with the St John Ambulance Brigade and being a co-founder of the Children's Sunshine Home at Stillorgan, County Dublin with Ella Webb.

 Early life and family

 Letitia Overend was born at 11 Herbert Road, Dublin on 15 July 1880.
 She was the elder daughter of a solicitor, Trevor Overend and Bessie Anna "Lily" Overend (née Butler).
 She had two younger sisters, Constance born in 1894 who died in infancy, and Naomi born in 1900.
 In 1894, the family moved to Airfield House, where the Overend sisters were educated by a governess at home.

 Career

 Overend joined St John's Ambulance Brigade in 1913, training in first aid.
 In the Easter Rising of 1916, she was one of the first aiders who worked under the direction of John Lumsden, attended to the wounded of both sides of the conflict.
 She went on to attain the rank of chief superintendent, serving the Brigade for the rest of her life, eventually being awarded dame of justice of the Order of St John of Jerusalem in 1955.
 She was a member of the Irish Red Cross Society committee of the emergency hospitals’ supplies depot on Merrion Square during World War II.
 This work involved the purchasing of shirting, wool, pyjama and bandage material for the making of these supplies.
 The clothing was for refugees that came to Ireland, and the medical supplies were sent to Finland and Turkey primarily.
 Overend was offered an OBE for this work, but refused as "it would be impossible that everyone who did good work during the War can be recognised."

 In 1923 Overend and Ella Webb purchased the first premises of the Children's Sunshine Home, largely using a £5,000 donation from Overend's uncle, Tommy Overend.
 The home was a rehabilitation centre for children suffering with rickets.
 In 1961 Trinity College Dublin awarded her an honorary doctorate for her public service work.